ui-extension

 There is no reason and no need for BetterAndroid to be special, encapsulates related functions for bitmap blur.

-If your app targets Android 12 and above, we recommend using the officially provided RenderEffect for blur operations, and using the RenderScript replacement renderscript-intrinsics-replacement-toolkitopen in new window (but has not been maintained for more than two years).
+If your app targets Android 12 and above, we recommend using the officially provided RenderEffect for blur operations, and using the RenderScript replacement renderscript-intrinsics-replacement-toolkitopen in new window (Archived).

 Drawable Extension